-For any 2D test cases (labeled in the case names), serial or OpenMP (smpar) compile options must be used.
+For any 2D test case (labeled in the case names), serial or OpenMP (smpar) compile options must be used.
+Additionally, you must only choose the '0=no nesting' option when you configure.
+For all other cases, you may use serial or parallel (dmpar) and nesting.
 Suppose you would like to compile and run the 2-dimensional squall case, type